This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Homemade Hand Sanitizer Spray (Kid-Friendly)

-A kid-safe hand sanitizer that's made with witch hazel, glycerin, and essential oils.
+A kid-safe hand sanitizer that's made with alcohol, glycerin, and essential oils.
 This simple recipe makes one bottle of one-the-go hand sanitizer spray.

 Add the glycerin and essential oils to a 2-ounce glass spray bottle.
-Add the witch hazel until the bottle is almost full.
+Add the alcohol until the bottle is almost full.
 Place the cap on the bottle and shake well to combine the ingredients.

 Gently shake the bottle.
 Spray liberally on hands and rub together until dry.